 The review and adoption process determines the instructional materials eligible for adoption by the State Board of Education (SBOE).
 The process starts when the SBOE calls for new instructional materials and is complete with the selection and implementation of new materials by school districts.

 The SBOE uses a proclamation to call for new instructional materials.
 Proclamations are named by the year in which the new materials are intended to be made available in the classroom.
 The adoption cycle for foundation and enrichment subjects shows when the SBOE is tentatively scheduled to call for instructional materials.

 Texas Essential Knowledge and Skills (TEKS)

 The TEKS are the content standards that must be covered in adopted instructional materials.
 Publishers create correlations to provide evidence of the alignment of products submitted for adoption to the required TEKS.
-The state review panels are provided with the publisher correlations in an evaluation instrument to record their findings of TEKS coverage and factual and editorial errors.
+The state review panels are provided with the publisher's correlations in an evaluation instrument to record their findings of TEKS coverage and factual and editorial errors.

-Substitutions and Content Updates
+Content Updates and Substitutions

 School districts and charter schools use the ordering information page to view Technology and Instructional Materials Allotment allocations, state-adopted materials list, and publisher/depository contact information.

 Accessible instructional materials are ordered for students with disabilities.
 There are specific guidelines that publishers of print materials must follow for the creation of those materials.
 Electronic instructional materials must also be fully accessible for students with disabilities.
 Beginning with Proclamation 2017, publishers must provide an accessibility report prior to adoption by the SBOE verifying that all electronic instructional materials comply with Web Content Accessibility (WCAG) 2.0 AA standards and technical standards required by the Federal Rehabilitation Act, Section 508.

 The following free accessibility resources are available to publishers:

 Making Your Everyday Curriculum Materials More Accessible for All Learners